rodrigoelp/reactnative-typescript/index.md

 - How to pass arguments between each other (more especifically, how to send data to the top of the stack)
 - What's the minimum configuration to get the navigator to work.
 - Improving my understanding of flex.

+## 5. Declarations

+Not a __react native__ exercise.

+The idea behind this exercise is to understandh how to generate the type definitions (or `d.ts` files) for a given javascrip library.

+**Why?**

+Typescript gives you a rich way to understand your code.
+It gives you guidance when writing it and type safety when invoking your code.

+Unfortunately, most of the Javascript developer have not used Typescript (_shocking!
+I know!_) and sometimes you will find a library that has not been 'defined' for typescript.
+The type definition file bridges your Javascript and Typescript world.